 Seollal in K-dramas

-Read about Korea's other great holiday in our Chuseok guide, or explore what the Korean Wave (Hallyu) really means.
+Read about Korea's other great holidays in our Chuseok guide and Dano (the forgotten midsummer festival), or explore what the Korean Wave (Hallyu) really means.